 In contrast to the calyx, typical neocortical synapses exhibit optimal information transmission from around 1 to 70 Hz, depending on the recovery rates of vesicle depletion and facilitation (Fuhrmann et al., 2002).
 Recovery from facilitation is apparently quicker, while background vesicle replenishment is slower at the calyx than seems to be the case at neocortical synapses (Markram, 1997; Markram et al., 1998; Fuhrmann et al., 2002), resulting in the low optimum frequency range.
-Adjusting these rates to neocortical values in the calyx model increases the optimum frequency, as expected (Fig. 7c,d).
+Adjusting these rates to neocortical values in the calyx model increases the optimum frequency, as expected (see Figures 7c and 7d).
 In vivo, each calyx receives spontaneous activity typically at rates significantly greater than 1 Hz (Kopp-Scheinpflug et al., 2002).
-Thus a calyx will be operating well above its optimum information transmission point.
-Nonetheless, EPSC amplitudes still will be continuously signalling variations in presynaptic ISI to the receiving MNTB neuron.
-It is debated whether in vivo neocortical networks can encode information more efficiently in processing activities of spontaneous or high rates.
-Some experimental and analytical outcomes show that neocortical synaptic connections have optimal information encoding for low, spontaneous input rates (Abeles, 1991; Arieli et al., 1996; Fuhrmann et al., 2002).
-Some studies, on the other hand, treat the spontaneous activities as a noisy background which can favourably influence encoding signals of higher frequencies, e.g., $100 \sim 300$ Hz, by, e.g., tonically activating synaptic conductances (Bernander et al.,

-1991; Rapp et al., 1992; Destexhe and Paré, 1999; Hô and Destexhe, 2000).
+Thus, a calyx will be operating well above its optimum information transmission point.
+Nonetheless, EPSC amplitudes will still be continuously signaling variations in presynaptic ISI to the receiving MNTB neuron.
+It is debatable whether in vivo neocortical networks can encode information more efficiently in processing activities of spontaneous or high rates.
+Some experimental and analytical outcomes show that neocortical synaptic connections have optimal information encoding for low, spontaneous input rates (Abeles, 1991; Arieli, Sterkin, Grinvald, & Aertsen, 1996; Fuhrmann et al., 2002).
+Some studies, on the other hand, treat the spontaneous activities as a noisy background which can favorably influence encoding signals of higher frequencies (e.g., 100-300 Hz) by, for example, tonically activating synaptic conductances (Bernander, Douglas, Martin, & Koch, 1991; Rapp, Yarom, & Segev, 1992; Destexhe & Paré, 1999; Hô & Destexhe, 2000).

-This giant synapse has been hypothesized to form an inverting relay, converting its excitatory input spike train into an equivalent, though not necessarily identical, spiking output from its receiving MNTB neuron (Sommer et al., 1993; Oertel, 1999; Trussell, 1999; Schneggenburger and Forsythe, 2006).
+This giant synapse has been hypothesized to form an inverting relay, converting its excitatory input spike train into an equivalent, though not necessarily identical, spiking output from its receiving MNTB neuron (Sommer, Lingenhöhl, & Friauf, 1993; Oertel, 1999; Trussell, 1999; Schneggenburger & Forsythe, 2006).
 This output inhibits its targets via glycinergic synapses.
-Experiments in slice preparations show that the MNTB output can faithfully follow high frequency input trains into the hundreds of Hertz (Wu and Kelly, 1993).
-Specialist membrane properties, such as low- and high-voltage-activated potassium channels (Brew and Forsythe, 1995; Kopp-Scheinpflug et al., 2003) prevent temporal summation of the calyx input and enable the cell to produce a single spike out for every spike into the calyx (Wu and Kelly, 1993).
-Also, the response of the calyx is directly onto the cell body, hence variation in the PSR and the information it carries about presynaptic spike times is seen directly by the spike generating mechanism of the MNTB neuron.
+Experiments in slice preparations show that the MNTB output can faithfully follow high-frequency input trains into the hundreds of Hertz (Wu & Kelly, 1993).
+Specialist membrane properties, such as low- and high-voltage-activated potassium channels (Brew & Forsythe, 1995; Kopp-Scheinpflug, Fuchs, Lippe, Tempel, & Rubsamen, 2003) prevent temporal summation of the calyx input and enable the cell to produce a single spike out for every spike into the calyx (Wu & Kelly, 1993).
+Also, the response of the calyx is directly onto the cell body; hence, variation in the PSR and the information it carries about presynaptic spike times is seen directly by the spike-generating mechanism of the MNTB neuron.